 - It’s sad that even people this young can develop addiction problems.
 Even with all her advantages and money, she’ll be struggling with this for the rest of her life.

-While millions of Americans use cough medicines with dextromethorphan (abbreviated as DXM) to help them get over a cold or flu, some teens are abusing these products to get high.
+While millions of Americans use cough medicines with dextromethorphan (DXM) to help them get over a cold or the flu, some teens are abusing these products to get high.
 Parents need to stress the risks and make it clear that they're paying attention to what's in the medicine cabinet.

 - Did you know some people drink bottles of this stuff or take a whole pack of pills trying to get high?
 And if they’re caught driving after taking dextromethorphan, it’s a DUI.